 Unilever – Domestos Global branding & pack design

-This pack design project was actually completed whilst I was working at Holmes & Marchant in Marlow quite a few years ago.
-Not to blow my own trumpet too much.
-But I actually produced the majority of the creative work which won H&M the Unilever Domestos account.
-Although I am long gone from Holmes & Marchant I believe they still hold the account.
+This pack design project was completed during my time at Holmes & Marchant in Marlow quite a few years ago.
+Not to blow my own trumpet too much, I produced the majority of the creative work which won H&M the Unilever Domestos account.
+Although I am long gone from Holmes & Marchant they still hold the account.

 Xerox paper products – packaging design